dgraph-io/dgraph-docs/content/deploy/dgraph-administration.md

 ```

-A different output format may be specified with the `format` field.
+You can specify a different output format using the `format` field.
 For example:

 ```graphql
 mutation {